Stanrenko/mrftools/README.md

-# 2D MRF Fingerprinting using bicomponent dictionary matching
+# 2D MR Fingerprinting using bicomponent dictionary matching

 Bicomponent dictionary matching for fast reconstruction of quantitative maps from Siemens raw data ([[1]](#1)).